Hochopepper/SwordToShield/Character_Creation/SpellCompendium.md

 Duration: concentration up to 10 minutes
 Casting Time: 1 action
 Description:
-You touch one creature, protecting them from abyssals, aberrations, celestials, elementals, fey, fiends, and undead.
+You touch one creature, protecting them from leviathans, aberrations, celestials, elementals, fey, fiends, and undead.

 This protection causes attacks and ability checks made against them by these creatures to have disadvantage.
 This protection also prohibits these creatures